Rust-GPU/rust-gpu/tests/difftests/README.md

 ## Debugging Failing Tests

-If outputs differ, the error message lists:
+When outputs differ, the harness provides detailed error reporting:

-- Binary package names
-- Their directories
+### For raw byte differences

+- Shows which packages produced different outputs
-- Output file paths
+- Lists output file paths for manual inspection
+- Groups packages by their output values

-Inspect the output files with your preferred tools to determine the differences.
+Inspect the output files with your preferred tools to determine the root cause.

+### For floating-point differences (with `output_type: F32/F64`)

+Reports all of the above, plus:

+- Actual floating-point values in a comparison table
+- Shows the maximum difference found
+- Indicates the epsilon threshold (if specified)
+- Highlights specific values that exceed the tolerance

+### Additional output files

+The harness automatically writes human-readable `.txt` files alongside binary outputs.
+For floating-point data (F32/F64), these show the array values in decimal format.
+For raw/integer data, these show the values as hex bytes or integers

+## Harness logs

 If you suspect a bug in the test harness, you can view detailed test harness logs: